 Apart from surgery, radiation therapy and chemotherapy are a suitable options to maintain fertility in the early stage of cervical cancer.
 Radiation therapy may prevent the spread of cancer beyond the pelvic region.
 In chemotherapy ifosfamide, 5-FU, carboplatin, cisplatin, cyclophosphamide and paclitaxel are used to kill the malignant cell.
 But there are few complications with the surgery and radiotherapy such as impairment of sexual, bladder and bowel function.

 Precaution and SelfCare

-If cervical cancer is monitored and treated properly, then this malignancies are completely curable.
+If cervical cancer is monitored and treated properly, then these malignancies are completely curable.
 If women meet with the sign and symptoms regarding cervical cancer, she must visit health care provider without any delay.
-There is a vaccine available approved by USFDA to prevent early stage cervical cancer called Gardasil, which prevents two types of HPV.
+There is a vaccine available approved by USFDA to prevent early-stage cervical cancer called Gardasil, which prevents two types of HPV.
 Another one is Cervarix, which prevent HPV type 16 and type 18.
-Using a condom during sex also reduces* HPV transmission to some extent.
+Using a condom during sex also reduces HPV transmission to some extent.
 Regular use of pap smears and annual examination of the pelvis from the age of 20 must be started.
-Once the cancer has detected, women must quit smoking as few study said that there is relation between cervical cancer and cigarette smoking.
+Once cancer has detected, women must quit smoking as few studies said that there is a relation between cervical cancer and cigarette smoking.